 Screenplay: Koike Kazuo, based upon the works of Koike Kazuo and Kojima Goseki

 Synopsis: Ogami Ittō (Wakayama Tomisaburō), former Shogunate executioner, wanders the countryside with his young son, Daigoro (Tomikawa Akihiro), whom he pushes in a wooden cart, hiring himself and his child out to anyone who can pay for their services.
 An elderly woman rents the child, so that her daughter, driven insane by betrayal and the death of her own baby, can breastfeed him.
 Ogami refuses payment, as this transaction provided a meal for Daigoro.
 It begins to rain.
 Covering his child, Ogami thinks back to another rainy day two years earlier… Ogami’s wife, Azami (Fujita Keiko), confesses to him that she has been suffering a recurrent dream about the spirits of those that he has executed.
 Ogami takes the baby Daigoro and goes to his personal shrine, where he performs a ceremony to honour the dead.
 In his absence, a band of assassins breaks into the house.
 Ogami hears Azami’s cries of agony, and runs to the house.
 Azami lives long enough only to touch her son’s cheek with bloody fingers, then dies in her husband’s arms.
-Ogami discovers that the rest of the household has been murdered as well; he swears a terrible vengeance… Even as he grieves, Ogami receives an official visit from Superintendent Yagyū Bizen (Naito Taketoshi), who tells him that three samurai accused him of treason against the Shogun, claiming that evidence could be found in his shrine, then committed seppuku as proof of their sincerity.
+Ogami discovers that the rest of the household has been murdered as well; he swears a terrible vengeance… Even as he grieves, Ogami receives an official visit from Superintendent Bizen (Naito Taketoshi), who is of the Yagyū clan.
+Bizen tells him that three samurai accused him of treason against the Shogun, claiming that evidence could be found in his shrine, and then committed seppuku as proof of their sincerity.
 Within the shrine, Ogami is stunned to find the Shogun’s mortuary tablet.
 He then realises that the Superintendent’s men have armed themselves, and put on sword-proof mail.
-In a fury, Ogami accuses Yagyū of plotting against him, claiming that he is one of the “Shadow Yagyū”, an offshoot of the genuine Yagyū clan, who are led by one Yagyū Retsudō (Oki Yūnosuke) and are using treachery and murder to bring themselves into positions of power.
-Yagyū admits the plot, ordering his men to kill Ogami, but the swordsman slaughters his adversaries.
-Ogami sees Yagyū Retsudō watching from a distance, and again swears that he will have revenge… Ogami and Daigoro enter a small village, where Ogami is hired to dispatch four treacherous samurai and their band of mercenaries, who plan to kill the rightful heir to their fiefdom’s throne and establish a puppet government.
+In a fury, Ogami accuses Bizen of plotting against him, and of being one of the “Shadow Yagyū”.
+Led by Retsudō (Oki Yūnosuke), this is an offshoot of the genuine Yagyū clan, whose members are using treachery and murder to bring themselves into positions of power.
+Admitting the plot, Bizen orders his men to kill Ogami, but the swordsman slaughters his adversaries.
+Ogami sees Retsudō watching from a distance, and again swears that he will have revenge… Ogami and Daigoro enter a small village, where Ogami is hired to dispatch four treacherous samurai and their band of mercenaries, who plan to kill the rightful heir to the local fiefdom’s throne and establish a puppet government.
 As Ogami sets out on his mission, he sees two children playing with a ball.
 This triggers more memories… Convicted of treason and ordered to commit seppuku, Ogami makes a fateful decision: he will defy the Shogunate’s decree and become a paid assassin, until he can fulfil his vows of vengeance against the Yagyū.
 But what of the infant Daigoro?
 Grimly, Ogami places before the child a sword and a ball.
 If the boy chooses the former, he will become an outcast like his father; the latter, and he will be sent to join his mother…

 Comments: Sword Of Vengeance was the first of six films adapted between 1972 and 1974 from the incredible 110 volume manga by Kazuo Koike and Goseki Kojima, films that are generally known collectively as the “Lone Wolf and Cub” or the “Baby Cart” series.
 Upon a first viewing, Sword Of Vengeance often strikes viewers as both strangely familiar, and strangely unfamiliar.
 During the late seventies, Roger Corman’s New World Pictures acquired the rights to both Sword Of Vengeance and the second entry in the series, Baby Cart At The River Styx.
 The two films were edited, the footage cobbled together and dubbed, and the result released to Western audiences as Shogun Assassin.